IanPeake/FatMaxxer/README.md

 - *Is there any plan for an iOS app?*: Not at this stage, sorry.
 I wrote this app for Android because that's what I currently use.
 However the project is more or less entirely open source.
 It would be great if there was an iOS developer prepared to do a port to iOS.
 - *FatMaxxer crashes on my device*: The app is in a very early stage of development.
 Please do feel free to open a new issue with as much detail as possible about the fault.
 I am still working on aligning with Android development best practice for several aspects, including Notifications.

-## Replay ##
-Enable Developer mode, Import a previously recorded RR.csv, then Replay and select the RR.csv file from your logs directory.
-FatMaxxer will replay the previous session (for review / screen shot).
-The graph will be slightly quantized for most plots except RRs.
-Replay is at up to 60x real time.

 ## Audio / notification (wearable) updates ##
 Reports ⍺1 and other features via audio and/or notifications (configurable), adjusting to work rate: